dpnolte/next-node-assignment/assignments/2-pinned-articles.md

 3. Then fetch the most recent articles by `publicationDateTime` (descending order)
 4. Merge these results so that pinned articles appear in their specified positions, displacing regular articles as needed
 5. Ensure the total number of returned articles is capped at 10
-6. Handle edge cases such as:
+6. Consider edge cases such as:
    - Multiple articles with the same `pinPosition` (use `publicationDateTime` as a tiebreaker)
    - `pinPosition` values beyond the limit of 10 (these should be ignored)
    - Articles with invalid `pinPosition` values